shivangi-verma/shivangi-verma/README.md

 ###

-<p align="left">My name is Shivangi and I'm a Frontend Web Developer, from India</p>
+<p align="left">My name is Shivangi and I'm a Frontend Web Developer with experience in UI/UX Design, from India</p>

 ###